ameijin/quicketl/docs/user-guide/io/database-sinks.md

 ### Data Types

-ETLX attempts to convert types automatically.
+QuickETL attempts to convert types automatically.
 For best results:

 - Use compatible types
 - Cast explicitly if needed: